 \subsection{Methodology}

-In our approach, to compute EU for a given input $x \in \Dpool$, we perform Mc-Dropout to obtain multiple stochastic forward passes through a finetuned ASR model $g$ with likelihood $p_{w\sim p(\mathbf{W} \mid \Dtrain^{*})}(y|x)$ where $\mathbf{W}$ is the weights of $g$.
+In our approach, to compute EU for a given input $x \in \Dpool$, we perform MC-Dropout to obtain multiple stochastic forward passes through a finetuned ASR model $g$ with likelihood $p_{w\sim p(\mathbf{W} \mid \Dtrain^{*})}(y|x)$ where $\mathbf{W}$ is the weights of $g$.
 Let $f$ be a function that computes the WER between the predicted and the target transcripts.
 Let $T$ be the number of stochastic forward passes.
 For each pass $t$, we apply dropout, obtain the output transcript, and compute the WER:

 where $\mathbf{M}_t$ is a binary mask matrix sampled independently for each pass.
-EU(($x|g,T$)) can then be estimated from the $T$ stochastic forward passes as follows:
+EU($x|g,T$) can then be estimated from the $T$ stochastic forward passes as follows:

-The use of Mc-Dropout requires models to have dropout components during training.
-This excludes some models like Whisper \cite{whisper}, which we still finetuned and evaluated as a baseline.
-We use four state-of-the-art pretrained models: Wav2Vec2-XLSR-53, HuBERT-Large, WavLM-Large, and NVIDIA Conformer-CTC Large (en-US), referred to as Wav2Vec, Hubert, WavLM, and Nemo, respectively.
+The use of MC-Dropout requires models to have dropout components during training.
+This exclusion applies to some models, such as Whisper \cite{whisper}, which we still fine-tuned and evaluated as a baseline.
+We utilize four state-of-the-art pre-trained models: Wav2Vec2-XLSR-53, HuBERT-Large, WavLM-Large, and NVIDIA Conformer-CTC Large (en-US), referred to as Wav2Vec, HuBERT, WavLM, and Nemo, respectively.